-Study Finds Texting While Driving a Problem among Teen Drivers
+Study Finds Texting While Driving Causes more accidents among Teen Drivers

-Any parent will tell you that today’s teenagers are attached to their cellphones.
+Any parent in Houston will tell you that today’s teenagers are attached to their cellphones.

 Whether it is during dinner, at church or other inappropriate moments, teens seemingly cannot put down their cellphones even for a second.